|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Afterwards, continued to fly combat missions, many with 1st Raymond E. "Ray" Holsey as pilot.
 During September 1942, this B-17 was flown on a few missions by pilot Cecil Knudson with RAAF Pilot Officer Alan Esler as navigator.

-During November 1942 transferred to the 43rd Bombardment Group, 64th Bombardment Squadron.
+During November 1942 transferred to the 43rd Bombardment Group (43rd BG), 64th Bombardment Squadron (64th BS).
 Often flown by pilot Roger Kettleson and ball turret gunner E. P. "Lucky" Stevens.

 On November 15, 1942 took off on a bombing mission against Rabaul.
 Returning, force landed at Batumata Point (roughly halfway between Port Moresby and Milne Bay).
 Afterwards, repaired and continued flying combat missions.